 His friends and family affectionately calls him Szeb.
-He was a young man with a happy and bright personaltity, full of life and vigor.
+He was a young man with a happy and bright personality, full of life and vigor.
 He excelled well in school and is a hardworking student.
-He was a gifted student and attended the prestigioys Lajos Kossuth Secondary School in Mosonmagyarovar.
+He was a gifted student and attended the prestigious Lajos Kossuth Secondary School in Mosonmagyarovar.

 To many, these duckboats were known to as a very enjoyable amphibian ride and a perfect way to tour around the city.
 However, after the incident that happened in 2011, when the once happy boat took young lives due to a collision accident, the excitement that the people feel was replaced with fear of having to repeat that accident again.

 Among the few questions asked during the investigation of the National Transportation Safety Board is whether the crew ever noticed first hand that there is something wrong with the boat and if they had alerted any nearby craft about it.
 There should also be an active watch at that time or maybe the view was blocked by the barge.